-Roxas City is a potential investor hotspot for BPO companies, gearing up towards inclusive growth through local and foreign investments.
+Roxas City is an emerging investor hotspot for BPO companies.
+The local government has been gearing up towards inclusive growth through local and foreign investments.
 The city’s 101.96 square kilometer total land area is situated at the Northeast edge of Panay Island.
-The medium-sized city is composed of 47 barangays with a total population of 156,197 as of the 2010 census.
-During the period between 2000 and 2010, population grew at an average of 2% per year.
-Literacy rate is 95.4%.
-Expanding industries will find Roxas City a strategic place to invest with its sound business environment, low crime rate, and availability of talent.
+It is a medium-sized city composed of 47 barangays with an estimated population of around 176,000 in 2020 based on 1.29% annual average growth from 2010-2015 as recorded in the 2015 Population Census.
+Simple literacy rate is 99.2% with a median age of 25.5 years old in 2015.

 Rich Source of Untapped Talent

 The number of graduates is relatively competitive compared to the other Digital Cities, with CHED-tracked graduates totaling 4,259 for School Year 2019-2020.
 According to the City Planning and Development Office, human resource comes not only from Roxas City itself but also from neighboring cities such as Masbate and Romblon.
 In 2008, call center skills trainings and seminars were conducted by the city government.
 To date, with the help of Pueblo de Panay, public and private land developers have intensified their support to the IT and BPO industries through collaboration in bridging skills gaps between newly graduates and industry skills requirements.
 With the help of the Technical Education and Skills Development Authority (TESDA), technical innovation is also being intensified in the province.

 Six higher education institutions serve the entire Roxas City.
 These include: the Capiz State University, Colegio de la Purisima Concepcion, University of the Philippines Visayas – Roxas Extension, Filamer Christian University, and Hercor College.